Austro-Turkish War (1716–1718): Siege of Belgrade (1717)

 According to the war order, the infantry under Field Marshal Charles Alexander, Duke of Württemberg would hold the center, while the imperial cavalry commanded by Hungarian Field Marshal Count János Pálffy would form at the left and right wings of the entrenchment.
 Apart from eight battalions, about 10,000 men, left under Field Marshal Count George de Brown (Note: Maximilian Ulysses Browne's uncle) to hold the trenches facing the fortress, and four infantry battalions under Count Peter Josef de Viard protecting the camp and the bridgeheads, the entire army was involved in the attack.
 In total this included 52 infantry battalions, 53 grenadier companies, and 180 cavalry squadrons, supported by 60 cannons, a force of about 60,000 soldiers.

 On the Ottoman right side were 10,000 county soldiers under Rumeli Beylerbeyi as well as 20,000 sipahis and armored silahdar.
-On the left were 10,000 province soldiers and the 40,000 Crimean cavalry under Beylerbeyi Maktulzade Ali Pasha.
-In the center were 80,000 janissaries, a total of 160,000 soldiers.
+On the left were 10,000 provincial soldiers and the 40,000 Crimean cavalry under Beylerbeyi Maktulzade Ali Pasha.
+In the center were 80,000 janissaries, making a total of 160,000 soldiers.

 The attack started as scheduled before midnight of 15 August, a heavy fog arose and covered the battlefield, according to Lieutenant General of Infantry Maffei the fog was so thick it quickly became impossible to distinguish between friend and enemy.
 Württemberg advanced the Imperial center with Count Pálffy's cavalry on left and right.
 The night attack surprised the Ottomans and they woke in panic and confusion.
 However several Ottoman infantry battalions managed to corner the right side of Pálffy's cavalry after it lost its way in the fog this already disrupting the order of war.
 The Ottoman infantry opened fire with support from their left Sipahi cavalry.
 General Count Claude Florimond de Mercy with the second cavalry line attacked immediately in support of Pálffy, followed by the infantry of Maximilian Adam Graf Starhemberg.
 The thrust succeeded in pushing the Ottomans back all the way to their trenches.
 Because of the simultaneous Habsburg cavalry and infantry attack, the Ottomans retreated leaving their batteries.